bhk/rio/concepts.md

 they should be easily describable in the type system, in order to minimize the number of type declarations required to achieve soundness.

-In order to increase opportunities for finding errors at compile-time, and to maximize the knowledge that can be propagated during [partial evaluation](#partial-evaluation), Rio semantics will often be "tighter" than those of other dynamic languages.
+In order to increase opportunities for finding errors statically, and to maximize the knowledge that can be propagated during [early evaluation](#early-evaluation), Rio semantics will often be "tighter" than those of other dynamic languages.
 The arguments passed to a function must agree with its formal parameter list.
 Rio provides fewer [implicit type conversions](#implicit-type-conversions).
 Rio does not have a "null" value,